 Waking up on a cold the morning to see water streaming down your windows can be concerning.
 This condensation is usually formed during the night when moisture in your breathing comes into contact with the cold glass of your windows and forms droplets of water.
-Condensation will normally dry out over the course of the day, it can soak into nearby surfaces, and while the condensation itself does not pose a risk to your health, it can develop into other problems in your home that may affect you in the future.
+Condensation will normally dry out over the course of the day, but it can soak into nearby surfaces, and while the condensation itself does not pose a risk to your health, it can develop into other problems in your home that may affect you in the future.

+If you are wondering whether condensation is bad for your health, you may be surprised.
 Condensation itself is just water.
 Warm air can hold more moisture than cold air, so when warm, humid air comes into contact with a cold surface, the water is released and forms into droplets.
 The moisture in the air of our homes comes from many different household activities such as bathing and cooking along with breathing.
 During the night, when our houses cool, more of that moisture is released by the air and condensation forms.

 On non-porous surfaces like windows or tiles, condensation will simply remain visible and can be wiped away, however on wood or plaster, the moisture from condensation can be absorbed into the material and over time will create a damp problem.
 Damp patches, where the material becomes saturated create an ideal environment for moulds to thrive.
 It is this damp and mould that can cause health problems.

 Living in a home affected by damp can cause physical harm to the health of people with weak immune systems and is also associated with poor mental health.

 A damp home will often be cold and creates an environment where mould, bacteria and dust mite populations can grow.
 Dust collects more easily in damp areas and creates the right conditions for dust mite numbers to increase.
 These tiny creatures consume household dust, and their waste is an unpleasant allergen that can affect people with asthma and other respiratory conditions.